Hakanbaban53/RealFire/README.md

 ## 📌 Known issues

 - Adaptive window color with windows not working on preferences page and start page (Windows only).
-If you want the change it use the config.css file.
+If you want the change it use the [ realfire-config.css ](https://github.com/Hakanbaban53/RealFire/blob/main/includes/realfire-config.css) file.

 ## 📂 Folder structure